Revision, as of September 17, 2025

 Federation shall indemnify anyone and all corporate agents, as such terms are defined in SC Code Ann.
 Section 33-8-520, to the fullest extent permitted by law.

-The Corporation hereby consents to the indemnification of every Trustee or other person undertaking any liability on behalf of the Corporation, and their heirs, executors and administrators, and estate and effects, respectively, shall forever be indemnified and saved harmless, out of funds of the Corporation, for:
+Federation hereby consents to the indemnification of every Trustee or other person undertaking any liability on behalf of the Federation, and their heirs, executors and administrators, and estate and effects, respectively, shall forever be indemnified and saved harmless, out of funds of the Corporation, for:

 These Bylaws, and the activities of the Federation, are subject to the provisions of the South Carolina Non-Profit Corporation Act and the provisions of the Certificate of Incorporation of the Federation, as the same may have been or may hereafter be amended.
 If any provision of these Bylaws is inconsistent with the provisions of the Act and/or those of the Certificate of Incorporation, the provisions of the Act or the Certification of Incorporation, as appropriate, shall govern.